HUSILEBAI/husilebai.github.io.backup/_pages/about.md

 Previously, I studied the teleconnection mechanisms associated with ecologically-relevant climate dipole, using both historical observational analysis and Global Climate Model (GCM) boundary forcing experiments, mainly to understand how monsoonal and tropical convection drives continental-scale climate dipoles which impact the bird irruption and conifer seed masting over the boreal forest.

-I am very insterested in climate variability and dynamics, climate modeling, cryosphere-atmosphere interactions, and glacier mass balance and dynamics.

 <!---